 Asian Carp in Tennessee

-*Red indicates known distribution of Asian Carp in Tennessee
+Known distribution of Silver Carp in Tennessee

 Asian Carp in Tennessee and Management Efforts